Pressure Cooker vs. Slow Cooker: What’s the Difference?

 Ronald Sumners / Shutterstock

-Both a slow cooker and a pressure cooker are capable of making delicious recipes.
+Both a slow cooker and a pressure cooker can make delicious recipes.
 A slow cooker will take 8 hours to cook this recipe.
-A pressure cooker, on the other hand, will have it done in under an hour.
-Deciding which cooking appliance will work better for you depends on your lifestyle and schedule.
-A pressure cooker vs. slow cooker is up to you and your preferences in your kitchen.
+On the other hand, a pressure cooker will have it done in under an hour.
+Deciding which cooking appliance will work better depends on your lifestyle and schedule.
+A pressure cooker vs. a slow cooker is up to you and your preferences in your kitchen.

-The ability to cook meals faster is helpful for anyone who hates having to plan meals ahead of time, but a slow cooker is more convenient if you prefer coming home to a finished meal.
+The ability to cook meals faster is helpful for anyone who hates planning meals ahead of time, but a slow cooker is more convenient if you prefer coming home to a finished dinner.
 If you have the storage space, owning both a slow cooker and a pressure cooker is the best option.
-You’ll be able to cook low and slow, or with impressive, high-pressure speed.
+You can cook low and slow or with impressive, high-pressure speed.

-Have you decided between a pressure cooker vs. slow cooker?
-If you’ve picked slow cookers, read our guide to the best slow cookers by clicking next.
+Have you decided between a pressure cooker and a slow cooker?
+If you’ve picked slow cookers, read our guide to the best ones by clicking next.

 pressure cooker vs. slow cooker the difference